zimeon/bteko2bf/README.md

 ## Building the conversion

-The Python `make-bteko2bf-sparql.py` program is designed to write a SPARQL UPDATE script `bteko2bf.ru` based on data from bibliotek-o to BIBFRAME mappings.
+The Python `make_bteko2bf_sparql.py` program is designed to write a SPARQL UPDATE script `bteko2bf.ru` based on data from [bibliotek-o to BIBFRAME mappings](#bibliotek-o-to-bibframe-mappings).
 Generate with:

 ```
-> python make-bteko2bf-sparql.py -v
+> python make_bteko2bf_sparql.py -v
 INFO:root:Done, written 90 mappings to bteko2bf.ru
 ```